marcreyesph/blog-marcreyesph/_posts/2017-06-27-what-are-status-pages.md

 ---
 layout: post
-title: "Introducing Marc Reyes's Status Page"
+title: "What are Status Pages?"
 categories:
   - Tools
   - Web-Development